 If you have ever been through traditional sales training, you no doubt remember the attention given to closing skills.
-These techniques frequently featured directive (dare I say manipulative) questions sales types unveiled when they felt it was time to shut down an interaction, create a sense of urgency and (one way or another) “move on.”
+These techniques frequently featured directive questions sales types unveiled when they felt it was time to shut down an interaction, create a sense of urgency and move on.

 Research on the deployment of these techniques has consistently revealed the following: